 (13)

 We then take the average value of PctRedADL-intra-EWC,i and PctRedADL-intra-IC,i respectively across all the SKU’s for each product category.
 Table 6 shows the results for each product category for one to eight weeks forecast horizon.
 The ADL-intra-EWC method and the ADL-intra-IC method outperform the ADL-intra model for most of the product categories (e.g., 18 and 16 respectively, out of 28 categories).
 They do not outperform the ADL-intra model for all product categories due to the heterogeneity of the data characteristics across different product categories (Ma et al., 2016).
-Figure 3(a) and Figure 3(b) show the boxplots for the percentage reduction of the MASE for selective product categories where the ADL-intra-EWC method and the ADL-intra-IC method respectively have the greatest improvement in forecasting performance compared to the ADL-intra model.
+Figures 3(a) and 3(b) show the boxplots for the percentage reduction in the MASE for selective product categories where the two methods respectively produce the biggest improvement in forecasting performance compared to the ADL-intra model.

 Table 3.
 The results of the Diebold-Mariano (DM) test